vuthuyduong/dnabarcoder/README.md

 The second component of dnabarcoder is to visualize the sequences-based 2D/3D “embeddings” using Matplotlib.
 Sequences’ coordinates are computed using LargeVis.
 Together with sequence distribution and variation, visu-alization helped evaluate the predicted similarity cut-offs and classifi-cation results.

-../../dnabarcoder.py visualize -i moldITS.fasta -c moldITS.current.classification -p 3
+../../dnabarcoder.py visualize -i moldITS.fasta -c moldITS.current.classification -p 3 -mc 400

 Here the sequences are colored by on the taxa at the position 3 (the class level) in the classification file.

 We can also visualize the sequences using DiVE (https://github.com/NLeSC/DiVE).
 In this case, please download DiVE and place in the visualization folder, and use the following command:

-../../dnabarcoder.py visualize -i moldITS.fasta -c moldITS.current.classification -p 3 -method dive
+../../dnabarcoder.py visualize -i moldITS.fasta -c moldITS.current.classification -p 3 -mc 400 -method dive

 ## prediction

+The third component is to cluster and predict a similarity cut-off for sequence identification based on taxonomic classification.
+Given a taxonomic level, if higher taxonomic levels are not given, then whole dataset will be used for the prediction.

+- To predict a global similarity cut-off at the genus level of the moldITS dataset for example, use the followig command:

+../../prediction/predict.py -i moldITS.fasta -c moldITS.current.classification -st 0.7 -et 1 -s 0.001 -p 6

+- To predict local similarity cut-offs at the genus level of the moldITS dataset for example, use the followig command:

+../../prediction/predict.py -i moldITS.fasta -c moldITS.current.classification -st 0.7 -et 1 -s 0.001 -p 6 -hp 5,4,3,2

+The prediction will be saved in the file dnabarcoder/moldITS.predicted and the cut-offs will be saved in the file dnabarcoder/moldITS.cutoffs

 ## classification